compoundingeffects/bigpictureschool/formal_science.md

 - Predicate logic is more complex, using variables and words like "all" or "some."
 - Inference rules are like the steps we follow to reach a conclusion based on what we already know.

-3. W**hat is mathematics**?
+3. **What is mathematics**?
 Mathematics is all about numbers, shapes, and patterns.
 It's a key part of formal science because it lets us describe abstract ideas precisely.
 It includes:
 - Numbers, which represent quantities (like counting apples).
 - Algebra, which is about using symbols and rules to solve problems.
 - Geometry, which studies shapes and their properties.